SM2A/Digital_Logic_Design_Course_Projects/README.md

 # Digital Logic Design Course Projects
-This repository contains my Digital Logic Design Course Projects (Fall 2020) at University of Tehran.
+This repository contains my Digital Logic Design course projects (Fall 2020) at University of Tehran.

 1. CA1 : Basic Switch and Gate Structure in Verilog
 2. CA2 : Basic Switch and Gate Structure in Verilog